 Description of State Laws Banning Assault Weapons

-1. Definition: Some state assault weapon bans prohibit specific weapons by listing them by name.
-Some bans list features that, when present, make a gun an assault weapon.
+Some state assault weapons bans prohibit specific weapons by listing them by name.
+Some state assault weapons bans list features that, when present, qualify a gun as an assault weapon.
 The latter are known as generic feature tests.
-Generic feature tests, emphasizing high capacity and enhanced control during firing, are intended to identify assault weapons based on the military features that enhance a weapon’s lethality.
-Generic feature tests that require a weapon to have only one of a list of features are more comprehensive than those that require two.
-A one-feature test captures more assault weapons and makes it harder for the gun industry to evade the law by modifying banned weapons.
+Generic feature tests — emphasizing high capacity and enhanced control during firing — are intended to identify assault weapons based on the military features that enhance a weapon’s lethality.
+Generic feature tests requiring a weapon to have only one of a list of features are more comprehensive than those that require two.
+A one-feature test captures more assault weapons and makes it harder for the gun industry to evade the law by slightly modifying banned weapons.

-New Jersey bans roughly 65 assault weapon types, models and series and copies of those weapons by name and uses a one-feature generic test for shotguns.38 Connecticut and New Jersey also ban parts that may be readily assembled into an assault weapon.
+New Jersey bans roughly 65 assault weapon types, models, and series and copies of those weapons by name and uses a one-feature generic test for shotguns.41 Connecticut and New Jersey also ban parts that may be readily assembled into an assault weapon.

-2. Prohibited Activities: Assault weapon bans vary as to which activities are prohibited.
+Assault weapons bans vary as to which activities are prohibited.
 California prohibits the broadest range of activities.
-Both California and Connecticut prohibit possession, distribution, importation, transportation, and keeping or offering for sale of assault weapons.39 In addition, California prohibits the manufacture and transfer of assault weapons, while Connecticut also prohibits giving an assault weapon to another person.
+Both California and Connecticut prohibit possession, distribution, importation, transportation, and keeping or offering for sale of assault weapons.42 In addition, California prohibits the manufacture and transfer of assault weapons, while Connecticut also prohibits giving an assault weapon to another person.
 New Jersey and New York laws prohibit the manufacture, transportation, sale, shipping, transfer, disposing and possession of assault weapons.
-Maryland prohibits the possession, sale, offering for sale, transfer, purchase, receipt, or transportation into the state of assault weapons.
+Maryland prohibits the possession, sale, offering for sale, transfer, purchase, receipt, or transportation of assault weapons into the state.

-3. Grandfathering: Assault weapon bans differ in their treatment of pre-ban weapons.
+Assault weapons bans differ in their treatment of pre-ban weapons.
 The District of Columbia does not allow the possession of pre-ban weapons.
-Every state with a ban grandfathers pre-ban weapons.
-However, California, Connecticut, Hawaii, New Jersey and New York also require registration of such weapons.40 New Jersey’s law is particularly strong because only assault weapons with a legitimate target-shooting purpose may be registered (effectively requiring over 60 models, types and series of assault weapons to be transferred out of state, rendered inoperable, or surrendered to law enforcement).
+Every state with a ban grandfathers pre-ban weapons, meaning that individuals who possessed prohibited assault weapons prior to the ban may generally keep them — provided that certain requirements are met.
+California, Connecticut, Hawaii, New Jersey and New York, for example, require registration of such weapons.43 New Jersey’s law is particularly strong because only assault weapons with a legitimate target-shooting purpose may be registered (effectively requiring over 60 models, types and series of assault weapons to be transferred out of state, rendered inoperable, or surrendered to law enforcement).
 Maryland required registration of grandfathered assault pistols but not assault long guns.
 See our summary on the Registration of Firearms for further information about registration systems.

-4. The Takings Clause.
-Bans on assault weapons–whether they contain grandfather provisions or not–do not present a problem under the Takings Clause of the Fifth Amendment.
+Bans on assault weapons — whether they contain grandfather provisions or not — do not present a problem under the Takings Clause of the Fifth Amendment.
+Click here to learn more.

 Description of State Regulations Governing Assault Weapons